Brexit Secretary Raab says: We will not accept two UK customs regimes

-BIRMINGHAM, England (Reuters) - Prime Minister Theresa May’s government will not accept two different customs regimes in the United Kingdom after Brexit so the European Union needs to show less dry legalism in talks on Northern Ireland, Brexit Secretary Dominic Raab said.
+BIRMINGHAM, England, Oct 1 (Reuters) - Prime Minister Theresa May’s government will not accept two different customs regimes in the United Kingdom after Brexit so the European Union needs to show less dry legalism in talks on Northern Ireland, Brexit Secretary Dominic Raab said.

 “What we’re not going to do is see the United Kingdom carved up into two separate customs regimes... that is just not on the table.
 Frankly, I think it’s outrageous even to contemplate it,” Raab told Sky News.